vehicle-lang/vehicle/doc/source/language/basic-logic.rst

    if f x > 0 then x < 0 else x > 0

-Unlike in imperative languages, in a functional language like Vehicle all statements must return a value.
-Therefore it is not possible to omit the :code:`else` branch.
+In a functional language like Vehicle (and unlike in imperative languages) all statements must return a value.
+Therefore it is not possible to omit the :code:`else` branch when writing a conditional.

 Due to decidability issues, specifications that will be exported to a theorem prover may not contain :code:`if then else` statements whose